 Briefly discuss your reasons for pursuing the major you have selected.
 (Respond in 100 words or fewer.)

 After the 2016 oil price plunge, I revisited my childhood home, Brunei, and witnessed how the downfall of petroleum could impact a country's social setting.
-At this point, I knew that the rise of a new form of energy - sustainable energy - is imminent.
+At this point, I knew that the rise of sustainable energy is imminent.
 I dove into researching the potential of the smart grid in search of feasible ways to increase the accessibility of variable renewables.
 This sparked my curiosity in integrating smart technology to increase the sustainability of our current fossil-fuel powered electrical grids.
 Pursuing electrical engineering will enable me to contribute to the transformation of our fossil-fuel-driven world’s energy reliance.

 -----------